jennycgonzalez/JgTracker/README.md

         └── jg-result-test-1.txt
 ```

-The folder's name "BRISK-BRISK" comes from the keypoint extractor and descriptor given in the "config.ini" file:
+The folder's name "BRISK-BRISK" comes from the keypoint extractor and descriptor methods given in the "config.ini" file:

 ```bash
 keypoint_extractor=BRISK